EveryAspekt/bellabeat-smart-device-analysis/README.md

 # Project Background
 This project is based on the Bellabeat case study from the Google Data Analytics Professional Certificate.
-The objective was to analyze smart device usage data to identify consumer behavior trends and develop data-driven marketing recommendations for Bellabeat.
+The objective was to analyze smart device usage data to identify consumer behavior patterns and develop data-driven marketing recommendations for Bellabeat.

-Insights and recommendations are provided on the following key areas:
+The analysis focuses on the following key business areas:

 - **Physical Activity Patterns**
 - **Sleep Tracking Behavior**
 - **Device Engagement**
-- **Marketing Opportunities**
+- **Key Business Recommendations**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The Excel workbook used for data cleaning, validation, and exploratory analysis can be found here: [Excel Workbook].

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Tableau dashboard used to visualize and explore the key findings can be found here: [Tableau Dashboard].